nzhagen/bibulous/doc/getting_started.rst

 .. image:: _static/modified_texmaker_setup.png
    :width: 49%

 (The example shows the location of the ``bibulous.py`` file as ``/home/repos/bibulous/bibulous.py``, but you need to replace it with the appropriate location on your own system.)
+Also note that the ``bibulous.py`` must be executable by the user.

 Modifying TeXStudio to replace BibTeX with Bibulous
 ---------------------------------------------------